Patience

 I wait for heaven.
 Patience.

-I wait for my own sanctification.
+I wait for my own sanctification—slow, uneven, humbling.
 Patience.

 I look for the blessed Hope.
 Patience.

-I live with spiritual blindness all around me.
+I see spiritual blindness everywhere.
 Patience.

-I get mocked for my faith.
+I get mocked for what I believe.
 Patience.

 Comments